-Also, premium payments must continue to be paid on the full amount of your dependent's life insurance unless you qualify to have your life premium waived.
+Also, premium payments must continue to be paid on the full amount of your dependent's life insurance.

 If you have assigned your rights under the plan to an assignee or made an irrevocable beneficiary designation, Unum must receive consent, in writing, that the assignee or irrevocable beneficiary has agreed to the Accelerated Benefit payment on your behalf in a form acceptable to Unum before benefits are payable.